saylerb/mac-playbook/README.md

   * When running Vundle's plugin install, it exits with error code 1
   * Currently doing an `ignore_error`, but need to find a way around this
   * Maybe us Plug instead of Vundle
-* Automate installation of color profile for iTerm
+* Automate iTerm settings above
 * Improve nvm installation.
 Add nvm load in bashrc.
 * Install global yarn/npm packages
 * ncu (npm check update)